SENeC-Initiative/DeNSE/docs/user/tutorial.rst

     ds.set_kernel_status({"seeds": [1, 5, 3, 6]})

 Note that one seed must be given for each thread.
-The result of a simulation should alawys be the same provided the number of threads and seeds used are identical.
+The result of a simulation should always be the same provided the number of threads and seeds used are identical.